intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

   its receiving behavior.

 Here Postel recognizes the possibility that the specification could be imperfect.
-As a frank admission of fallibility it is a significant statement.
-However, the same statement is inexplicably absent from the later versions in
-{{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.
+As a frank recognition of potential fallibility it is a significant statement.
+However, the same statement is inexplicably absent from the later versions in {{?HOSTS=RFC1122}} and {{?PRINCIPLES}}.

 An imperfect specification is natural, largely because it is more important to proceed to implementation and deployment than it is to perfect a specification.